 Some of the highlights in the first 15 verses include: “Celebrating…God delivered you… holiday; don’t work…Feast…God has blessed you…Rejoice…observe the Feast…Rejoice at your festival…celebrate the feast to God…your God has been blessing you…really celebrate!”
 16:1-15, MSG, emphasis added.

 Celebrating is God’s idea.
 Special week-long events marked the ancient Hebrew calendar at least three times a year, 16:16-17.
 But the regular worship at God’s house included celebrating, too, 12:11-28.

 It’s easy to forget that God invented eating and drinking and enjoying each other’s company.
 It’s easy to forget that God loves a good party.
 It’s easy to focus on the offerings in the Old Testament as a kind of payback-to-God for messing up.

 But God says he doesn’t need them.
 They’re not for his benefit.
 He doesn’t get hungry.
 What does he want with the blood of bulls and goats anyway?
 Is 1:11; Ps 50:7-13.

 The sacrifices benefited his people.
 Some of the offerings the Israelites were required to bring were burned completely as commanded, but others were grilled and given back to the Israelites.
 The priest and Levites got their prime cuts, and the rest was eaten right there at the tabernacle, a delicious dinner-on-the-grounds for everybody else, 15:19-23; 12:11-28.

 It wasn’t a spicy chicken sandwich at the drive thru, either.
-It was a sit down meal with bread and wine, eaten with friends and family, thoroughly enjoyed in God’s presence.
+It was a sit down meal with BBQ, bread, and wine, eaten with friends and family, thoroughly enjoyed in God’s presence.